 You have to give the police your name and address if they intend to give you a direction to leave a place (general or intoxication related).
 Before you do, the police are required to give you the same information and warnings as when they give you a direction.
 You do not have to give the police documentary ID.

-Not giving your name and address, or giving false information, is an offence with a maximum fine of $220.
+Not giving your name and address, without a reasonable excuse, is an offence with a maximum fine of $220.